StuntsPT/Structure_threader/helper_scripts/README.md

 ###Requirements:

-* a C compiler, such as GCC.
+* a C compiler, such as GCC, with fortran support.

 In every HPC this should be available.